DNS_Probe_Finished_NXDomain [5 Ways to Fix in 5 Minutes]

 Resetting the Winsock Program

-Resetting the Winsock Program will help you to Solve the DNS PROBE FINISHED NXDOMAIN error fast and efficiently.
-Now, this works in almost all of these cases, and it’s effortless to execute.
+Resetting the Winsock Program will help you solve the DNS PROBE FINISHED NXDOMAIN error quickly and efficiently.
+This works in almost all of these cases and is effortless to execute.

-Winsock is a programming interface and one of the supporting programs that handle the input and output requests particularly for Internet applications in the Windows operating systems.
-So maybe, sometimes its misconfiguration can result in this error DNS_PROBE_FINISHED_NXDOMAIN.
+Winsock is a programming interface and one of the supporting programs that handle the input and output requests, particularly for Internet applications in the Windows operating system.
+So maybe, sometimes, its misconfiguration can result in this error DNS_PROBE_FINISHED_NXDOMAIN.
 Resetting the Winsock will help you solve this error.
-This process is easy and straightforward.
-Follow the steps given below to Reset Winsock to fix the DNS PROBE FINISHED NXDOMAIN error.
+This process is straightforward.
+Follow the steps below to Reset Winsock to fix the DNS PROBE FINISHED NXDOMAIN error.

-1. Initially, click on Windows button & Search for CMD, then select Command Prompt from the search result.
+1. Initially, click the Windows button & Search for CMD, then select Command Prompt from the search result.

 Run Box